 MFA for sensitive operations

 MFA is required for sensitive operations.
-If a RAM user for which MFA is enabled wants to perform a sensitive operation in the Alibaba Cloud Management Console, risk control is triggered and the RAM user is required to pass MFA again.
-The RAM user can perform the sensitive operation only after the RAM user enters a valid MFA verification code.
+If a RAM user for which an MFA method is enabled wants to perform a sensitive operation in the Alibaba Cloud Management Console, risk control is triggered and the RAM user is required to pass identity authentication again.
+The RAM user can perform the sensitive operation only after the RAM user enters a valid verification code.

-Before you can implement MFA for sensitive operations for all RAM users, you must enable MFA for all RAM users.
-For more information, see Configure security policies for RAM users.
+Before you can implement identity authentication for sensitive operations for all RAM users, you must enable MFA for all RAM users.
+For more information, see Manage security settings of RAM users.